-We are responsible for concluding on the appropriateness of the directors' use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the group's and the parent company's ability to continue as a going concern.
+We are responsible for concluding on the appropriateness of the Directors' use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Group's and the Parent Company's ability to continue as a going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify the auditor's opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our report.
-However, future events or conditions may cause the group or the parent company to cease to continue as a going concern.
+However, future events or conditions may cause the Group or the Parent Company to cease to continue as a going concern.

-Our evaluation of the directors' assessment of the group's and the parent company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the Directors' assessment of the Group's and the Parent Company's ability to continue to adopt the going concern basis of accounting included:

-- Obtaining management's forecasts, covenant calculations and sensitivity analysis, covering the period to June 2022.
-Due to the passage of time since Covid-19 was announced as a pandemic, ongoing expectations of the future impact of this have been factored into management's forecasts; - Evaluating the key assumptions applied in the forecasts for reasonableness and determining whether they had been applied appropriately.
-We also considered whether the assumptions are consistent with our understanding of the business and with current lockdown restriction guidance.
-In doing so we noted that the group, and the markets it operates in, demonstrated resilience during 2020.
-The group generated £27.2m of cash from operating activities in the year and recorded net funds of £31.8m (£37.5m of cash less £5.7m of bank debt) at 31 December 2020; - Assessing the reliability of management's forecasting by comparing the accuracy of actual historical financial performance to historic forecast information; - Evaluating the sensitivity analysis performed on the forecasts by management, including a significant reduction in forecast revenues as the key sensitivity.
-This significant reduction in revenues does not result in a need for mitigating actions;
+- obtaining management's monthly forecasts, covenant calculations and sensitivity analysis for the period ending 30 June 2023; - evaluating the key assumptions applied in the forecasts for reasonableness and determining whether they had been applied appropriately; - assessing the reliability of management's forecasting by comparing the accuracy of actual historical financial performance to historic forecast information; - noting that the Group generated £26.6m of cash from operating activities in the year and recorded net funds of £31.9m (£35.7m of cash less £3.8m of bank debt) at 31 December 2021; - evaluating the sensitivity analysis performed on the forecasts by management, including a significant reduction in forecast revenues as the key sensitivity; - evaluating covenant compliance throughout the going concern period in both the base case and sensitised scenarios;